 However, when we look at the places of education we see a major consistency over not only the physical environment but also the methods of curriculum design followed by academic institutions.

 This insight is particularly relevant in the context of Schools, where there is little scope for a student to study diverse subjects and the areas of study are majorly predetermined as a part of the curriculum.

-Hence, it is high time since we impart students with the ability to study different hobbies or practical skills like photography, acting, debating, video editing etc., so that they have real life skills which would matter more than just bookish or theoretical knowledge.
+Hence, it is the high time since we impart students with the ability to study different hobbies or practical skills like photography, acting, debating, video editing etc. so that they have real-life skills which would matter more than just bookish or theoretical knowledge.

 Author – Amitoj Singh Kalsi